anaballe/UpGrad_Big_Data_Task/README.md

 Solution :-

-1) Java code having Mapper,Reducer and Driver programs can been found separately in UpGrad_Big_Data_Task/Java code Using Mapreduce Framework/src/
+1)Java code having Mapper,Reducer and Driver programs can been found separately in UpGrad_Big_Data_Task/Java code Using Mapreduce Framework/src/

 2)task.hql in the UpGrad_Big_Data_Task/Task in Hive/ contains the Hive queries for all four tasks.